 The steps involved with bringing your foreign fiancé(e) into the U.S. are:

 - The U.S. sponsor must file a Form I-129F, Petition for Alien Fiancé(e), with USCIS to begin the process that culminates in an interview at a US consulate outside the US.

 - The foreign fiancé(e) must bring all necessary paperwork to an embassy or consulate to apply for a K-1 visa.
 Paperwork usually includes a passport, Form DS-160, police certificates, medical examination records, photographs, and any evidence that shows both the foreign fiancé(e) and the U.S. sponsor actually know each other.

 - Visa issued and travel top US

 - Marry after entry to US within 90 days

 - File for resident status, employment and travel authorization

 Proof that both fiancés met in person is among items that are required.
 Applications for K-1 are carefully scrutinized by USCIS and consular officers prior to and after entry of the K-1 to the US looking for the actual intent of staying married to a U.S. sponsor, it is possible that the USCIS or the US consulate may not grant approval.
 You should consider the assistance of an immigration lawyer to file or continue the process.

-Robert Brown LLC and our Cleveland immigration law attorneys can help you understand the foreign fiancé(e) immigration process from start to finish.
+Brown Immigration Law and our Cleveland immigration law attorneys can help you understand the foreign fiancé(e) immigration process from start to finish.
 With our legal knowledge and years of experience, you can be confident that your petition will be as complete as possible, reducing the possibility that the USCIS will reject or deny it.
 Contact our firm today to learn more or to schedule a consultation.